Bailey Ober allows 1 hit in 8 innings to lead the Tigers past the Twins 5-0

 TRAINER’S ROOM

 Twins 3B Jose Miranda left the game in the first inning after Faedo hit him in the cheek with a 95-mph fastball.
-It appeared Miranda’s ear flap took most of the impact, and he walked off the field under his own power after a check from the Minnesota training staff.
-He passed preliminary concussion tests.
+It appeared Miranda’s ear flap took most of the impact, and he walked off the field unaided after a check from the Minnesota training staff.
+Baldelli said after the game that Miranda passed preliminary concussion tests.

 UP NEXT